 Consider using social stories to scaffold the child’s lagging skills.

 Social stories act as an invaluable tool for challenging child behaviour.
 Create a story about the unsolved problem your child is facing using the emotions you have identified, talk about his past struggles, then talk about the problem-solving coming into play and how he feels once he’s executed his new skill.

-Using Olivia as an example, this would be:
+Using Beth as an example, this would be:

-Olivia was a wonderful girl who set up the most beautiful play scenes.
+Beth was a wonderful girl who set up the most beautiful play scenes.
 Every morning her sister Emma would come and want to play.
-When Emma moved Olivia’s furniture around, Olivia became angry.
-Olivia wanted to protect herself and her toys so she hit and screamed.
-Olivia and her mommy and daddy worked on this problem.
-Olivia’s mommy and daddy promised to talk to Emma when Olivia was playing.
-Olivia also said she would say, “Help!” loudly when she needed help.
-In time, Olivia started using her words more and Olivia’s mommy and daddy helped more.
-Now, Olivia is happier, Emma is happier, and Mommy and Daddy are happier too.
+When Emma moved Beth’s furniture around, Beth became angry.
+Beth wanted to protect herself and her toys so she hit and screamed.
+Beth and her mommy and daddy worked on this problem.
+Beth’s mommy and daddy promised to talk to Emma when Beth was playing.
+Beth also said she would say, “Help!” loudly when she needed help.
+In time, Beth started using her words more and Beth’s mommy and daddy helped more.
+Now, Beth is happier, Emma is happier, and Mommy and Daddy are happier too.

 Challenging child behaviour: What to expect from here